Taking A Boat Trip To Shala River In Albania

 We were the final pick up for the tour that day.
 A minibus was due to collect us at 10am from Camp Komani where we had spent the night.

-It was a little later than anticipated, but when you see the state of the road you can appreciate that it’s never going to be the quickest journey.
+It was a little later than anticipated, but when you see the state of the road you can appreciate that it’s never going to be the quickest journey to the port.
 We didn’t mind waiting though as we had a coffee in the cafe in the sunshine.

 It was only a couple of kilometres to the port, and I’m glad we hadn’t attempted to do this ourselves as parking was limited, and walking there didn’t look the nicest way to stretch our legs.